NOTACAL logo

 Limitations

 • Integer Arithmetic Only: The calculator works with integer values.
-Floating-point hex calculations require different approaches.
+Floating-point hex calculations require different approaches such as IEEE 754 representation [ieee-754].

 • Sign Representation: Basic hex calculators typically treat all numbers as unsigned.
-Negative numbers require two's complement representation.
+Negative numbers require two's complement representation, which depends on the chosen bit width (8-bit, 16-bit, 32-bit, or 64-bit).

 • Maximum Value: Very large numbers may overflow.
-Most calculators handle up to 8 hex digits (32 bits) accurately.
+Most calculators handle up to 8 hex digits (32 bits) accurately in standard mode.
+Extended precision mode supports larger values but may have performance trade-offs.

-• Letter Case Sensitivity: Be consistent with letter case (all uppercase or all lowercase) to avoid confusion.
+• Letter Case Sensitivity: While the calculator accepts both cases, be consistent with letter case (all uppercase or all lowercase) to avoid confusion when reading results.

 Frequently Asked Questions